risingwavelabs/risingwave/docs/developer-guide.md

 psql -h localhost -p 4566 -d dev -U root
 ```

+## Debug playground using vscode

+To step through risingwave locally with a debugger you can use the `launch.json` and the `tasks.json` provided in `vscode_suggestions`.
+After adding these files to your local `.vscode` folder you can debug and set breakpoints by launching `Launch 'risingwave p' debug`.

 ## Develop the dashboard

 Currently, RisingWave has two versions of dashboards.
 You can use RiseDev config to select which version to use.